 Reverse stings have been conducted within Hennepin since at least the 1980s (and probably before).
 Some of the recent reversals have been large-scale.
 For example, a recent operation in the 3rd precinct of Minneapolis ended with dozens of alleged customers being cited and more than 20 vehicles being seized.
-Officers with the Third Precinct Community Response Team conducted a 6-day undercover “john” detail from July 12 to July 17 in response to neighborhood complaints of increased prostitution activity.
+Officers with the Third Precinct Community Response Team conducted a 6-day undercover “john detail” in response to neighborhood complaints of increased prostitution activity.
 The sting netted 53 alleged customers, and police also made a handful of arrests for other offenses.
 “This is a crime that impacts the entire community and we recognize that sex buyers perpetuate an exploitative industry,” said Third Precinct Inspector Michael Sullivan.
 “Our officers did an excellent job re-enforcing that this illegal activity will not be tolerated in the City of Minneapolis.”
 Officers focused on the Lake St East Corridor between 3rd Ave South and 17th Ave South.
 Most of the details were conducted at night and during the lunch hour.
 Along with the citations issued, 23 vehicles were seized, and in Minneapolis, there is a forfeiture process in which vehicles used in the commission of certain crimes could be surrendered by owners and liquidated by the city.

 The Twin Cities region has been a pioneer of programming designed to combat demand for commercial sex.
 A St. Paul program started the first brief treatment program in 1988 (Intervention Program for men who use prostitutes), preceded only by the John Group in Grand Rapids, Michigan, which began in 1981.
 The Twin Cities have had two programs running concurrently, one led by Steve Sawyer (a brief treatment program started in 1988, in Ramsey County) and one by Vednita Carter (Breaking Free, beginning in 2000 in Hennepin County).
 The program run by Mr. Sawyer accepts referrals from cities throughout the Minneapolis/ St. Paul metropolitan region and outside of the state of Minnesota.
 A second version of the intervention Program partners with a community restorative justice program in Minneapolis ( Restorative Justice Community Action) to combine brief therapy with community service.
 The Breaking Free program began accepting men arrested in Rochester and Olmsted County, Minnesota, in 2011, and has accepted referrals from Minneapolis and St. Paul as well as other communities throughout Minnesota.